Reviewed by Molly Condon Wells.

 Who can suffer sexual abuse?

 While some groups may be believed to suffer sexual abuse more often, anyone can be a victim.
-Wallace Miller represents individuals across a wide variety of experiences, irrespective of age, race, gender, ability, or circumstance.
+Wallace Miller advocates for survivors and represents individuals across a wide variety of experiences, irrespective of age, race, gender, ability, or circumstance.
 Misconceptions about the “typical” victim of sexual assault can lead to isolation and shame, as survivors may fear that they will not be believed.

 The majority of sexual abuse is perpetrated by someone the victim knows.
 In the U.S., 8 out of 10 rapes are committed by someone known to the victim.
 Many people are also sexually abused by someone in a position of power, whether that is a youth group leader, a teacher, a pastor, or a doctor.
 Survivors in these situations may fear reprisal from the individual or the organization or worry that those around them won’t believe their side of the story.